-Simone Isemann is a clinical psychologist who has Masters in both Clinical Psychology and Coaching Psychology.
-Simone works at Lifeline Harbour to Hawkesbury in their face-to-face counselling and bulk billing services, and also in private practice.
-Simone works in the areas of depression, anxiety and life transitions and adjustments and draws on her knowledge of positive psychology, Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy ( DBT) and Acceptance & Commitment Therapy (ACT) to help clients work towards increased resilience and well-being.
-As well as seeing individual clients, she co-facilitates the R.E.A.C.H mood disorder group.
+Simone Isemann is a psychologist who has Masters in both Clinical Psychology and Coaching Psychology.
+Simone manages the clinical services at Lifeline Harbour to Hawkesbury and also sees clients within the bulk billing service.
+Simone works with clients who may have a wide range of issues including Hoarding Disorder, Depression, Anxiety, Trauma and life transitions and adjustments.
+Simone draws on her knowledge of Positive Psychology, Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy ( DBT) and Acceptance & Commitment Therapy (ACT) to help clients work towards increased resilience and well-being.
+As well as seeing individual clients, Simone co-facilitates the Hoarding Treatment Program and the 16 week psychological skills group, “Managing your Mood”.
 Simone strongly believes that groups provide a positive environment for learning and connecting with others.
-Simone hopes that the REACH program will help each participant on his or her journey towards increased well-being.
+Simone hopes that the group programs will help each participant on his or her journey towards increased well-being.

 David Hollier is a counsellor with a Masters of Counselling and Psychotherapy and a BA in Philosophy.
 Trained in a range of therapy techniques, including Dialectic Behaviour Therapy, Cognitive Behavioural Therapy, Psychodynamic, Narrative and Gestalt Therapy, as well as being a Problem Gambling counsellor, David has been on the personal counselling team since 2013.
 Along with Jeanette Svehla, he runs Lifeline’s Problem Gambling Support Groups.
 David specialises in dealing with anxiety, trauma, addictions, sexuality, eating disorders and depression.
 While he works with clients of all ages, David has worked extensively with clients aged 18-30.
 Rather than applying a one-size-fits-all approach, he adapts the therapeutic technique to each individual client and his/her particular needs.
 All David’s counselling seeks to empower clients to independently take charge of their lives.